Who Are Fridja?

 If you use it regularly, it should not be necessary to empty the steamer after each use.
-However, if you only use it once in a while please do empty it to prevent limescale or algae developing.
+However, if you only use it once in a while please do empty it to prevent any leaking or limescale/algae developing.
 We advise to not leave the steamer/water tank in direct sunlight.

 I’m not very good at steaming, got any tips?